akshaybidwai09/receipt-processor-challenge/README.md

 # Receipt Processor Challenge

+#### This project is implemented in Java Spring Boot.
+You only need to have Docker installed on your machine.
+A Docker script has been created that downloads the base JDK and Maven images, allowing you to run the project without any manual installation.

 ## Overview
 This project implements a **Receipt Processing API** that assigns points to receipts based on various rules.